ibm-cloud-docs/containers/cs_tutorial_rhos.md

 **Apps**:
 *   OpenShift sets up stricter security settings by default than native Kubernetes.
 For more information, see the OpenShift docs for [Managing Security Context Contraints (SCC) ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.openshift.com/container-platform/3.11/admin_guide/manage_scc.html).
 *   For example, apps that are configured to run as root might fail, with the pods in a `CrashLoopBackOff` status.
 To resolve this issue, you can either modify the default security context constraints or use an image that does not run as root.
 *   OpenShift are set up by default with a local Docker registry.
 If you want to use images that are stored in your remote private {{site.data.keyword.registrylong_notm}} `icr.io` domain names, you must create the secrets for each global and regional registry yourself.
-You can use the `ibmcloud ks cluster-pull-secret-apply` command to [create the secret in the `default` namespace](/docs/containers?topic=containers-images#imagePullSecret_migrate_api_key), and then [copy this secret](/docs/containers?topic=containers-images#copy_imagePullSecret) or [create your own secret](/docs/containers?topic=containers-images#other_registry_accounts) for each namespace that you want to build containers from images that are stored in `icr.io` registries.
+You can use [copy the `default-<region>-icr-io` secrets](/docs/containers?topic=containers-images#copy_imagePullSecret) from the `default` namespace to the namespace that you want to pull images from, or [create your own secret](/docs/containers?topic=containers-images#other_registry_accounts).
+Then, [add the image pull secret](/docs/containers?topic=containers-images#use_imagePullSecret) to your deployment configuration or to the namespace service account.
 *   The OpenShift console is used instead of the Kubernetes dashboard.

 <br />